jamesltfox/on-the-beach-technical/README.md

 ## Features

-The alphabetical, price and star ratings will toggle between Ascending and Descending values when clicking on the relavant menu item.
+The alphabetical, price and star ratings will toggle between Ascending and Descending values when clicking on the relevant menu item.

 If a departure date or particular airport is selected the 3 sorting features will only filter on the available records otherwise the filters will work across the complete data